Learnings

 Dissemination opportunities in 2021/22 were limited as a result of Covid-19 restrictions.

-Knowledge transfer sessions were held in May 2022, January 2023 and January/February 2024 which provided highlights of current research and an opportunity to discuss projects in detail in Warwick, UK to which other licensees were invited.
-A similar event will be arranged for January 2025, also in Warwick.
+Knowledge transfer sessions were held in May 2022, January 2023, January/February 2024 and January 2025 which provided highlights of current research and an opportunity to discuss projects in detail in Warwick, UK to which other licensees were invited.
+A similar event will be arranged for January 2026, also in Warwick.

 A paper was presented at the inaugural Polaris International Conference and Exhibition in Glasgow in November 2022.
 The paper “Thermal Performance of a Novel Transformer Fluid using a Model Transformer” will be uploaded to the ENA portal along with this report.
 It was based on the outputs of work completed in 2021/2022.